christopherkobayashi/tapclean/docs/adding_new_scanners.md

 --------------
 Bear in mind that a scanner is the product of reverse engineering of the turbo loader code **AND** inspection of the TAP file.
 You need to be proficient in 65xx ASM and CIA to do so.
 Again, check the article about commercial turbo loaders if you would like some help with that.

-A FinalTAP or TAPClean scanner is composed of two sections: a *search* section and a *describe* section.
+A scanner is composed of two sections: a *search* section and a *describe* section.
 The *search* section of each active scanner is run first and used to identify the chunks within the TAP file that use each supported loader.
 In this way, identified chunks can be correctly decoded (or *described*) at a later stage.

 The *search* section attempts to recognize a turbo chunk by hunting for its known structure within the whole TAP file data: *lead-in sequence* + *sync pattern*, and size of the chunk based on the file length retrieved from the chunk header or from the standard chunk.